Super Groovy Band

 Song for Marion Brown

 |Under Our Feet

 Martinis on the Roof

-The strings on some tracks, particularly Burn Last Sunday and Every Single Instinct are clearly not Mellotron, generic string samples being a more likely source, but McCaughan plays 'Tron on three tracks, with wobbly and very real-sounding cellos on Marquee (you really can't fake that wobble, you know), high flute and string notes on The Popular Music and a brief string part on European Medicine.
-While there were samples around in '97, all 'Tron parts here sound genuine, which makes a nice change, to be honest.
-So; American indie; I'd rather leave it than take it, but some of you will like it, and there's the consolation of a few halfway decent 'Tron tracks.
+The strings on some tracks, particularly Burn Last Sunday and Every Single Instinct are clearly not Mellotron, generic string samples being a more likely source, but McCaughan plays (studio?)
+Mellotron on three tracks, with wobbly and very real-sounding cellos on Marquee (you really can't fake that wobble, you know), high flute and string notes on The Popular Music and a brief string part on European Medicine.
+While there were samples around in '97, all Mellotron parts here sound genuine, which makes a nice change, to be honest.
+So; American indie; I'd rather leave it than take it, but some of you will like it and there's the consolation of a few halfway decent Mellotron tracks.